-This month’s Book Club Play Date is centered on the book Llama Llama Red Pajama.
-I’m sharing a few ideas for snacks inspired by the book.
+Since this month’s Book Club Play Date is centered on the book Llama Llama Red Pajama, I’m sharing a few ideas for snacks inspired by the book.
 For this play date, I envisioned a pajama day with the kids – it’s something my son and I do sometimes, and we try to have one once a year in preschool too.

 snacks for pajama day